Thank you to everyone who have contributed. As of today (20th December) our 2022 appeal has raised: €9,202.00.

 An ongoing multi-sided civil war in Syria, which erupted in 2011, has forced 6 million Syrians out of their homes, 2 million of them into other countries.
-The consequent humanitarian crisis remains one of the most critical in our world and has been made worse by the Covid 19 pandemic.
+The consequent humanitarian crisis remains one of the most critical in our world and was made worse by the Covid 19 pandemic.
+Furthermore, emerging needs in other countries, e.g. Ukraine, Somalia, South Sudan, Mozambique and Bolivia, have meant that Syrian Refugees have not received the same level of international support in recent years.

-Sawa for Development and Aid (SAWA / http://www.sdaid.org) is a Lebanese grassroot organisation working with Syrian refugees in the Bekaa Valley.
+Sawa for Development and Aid (SAWA / http://www.sdaid.org) is a Lebanese grassroot organisation working with Syrian refugees in the Bekaa Valley in Leban.
 It was founded in 2011 as a reaction to the dire need for support for Syrian refugees, and works with Syrian families in the camps providing relief, education and livelihood support.
-They are supported by Trócaire and UNHCR.
+They are supported by Trócaire and the United Nations Refugee Agency (UNHCR).

-The names and contact details of the committee who oversaw this project (in Alpabetical order) were:
+The names and contact details of this year’s committee are:

 Cleaghmore & Dunlo St.,